With the advancement in technology, everything can be achieved by just sitting in the comfort of your bedrooms.

 The programming of these apps is done in languages which the platform accepts.
 These are the most common type of apps we see on our phones.

 These apps are the reason why many apps do not operate on other device platforms than its parent platform for which it was developed.
 The apple applications do not run on android and vice-versa.

 Google and Apple both provide their app developers with their own platform specific tools.
-Because of this, the app provides with an optimized and enhanced performance to the user since it is developed in accordance with the guidelines and frame the company provides.
+Because of this, the app provides optimized and enhanced performance to the user since it is developed in accordance with the guidelines and frame the company provides.

 What is Native App Development?

 Native apps are platform specific applications; they do not run on web browsers.
-These are to be downloaded from application stores of respective operating systems like Google play store if the OS is android or Apple app store in case of iPhones.
-After the installation they are ready to use.
+These are to be downloaded from application stores of respective operating systems like Google play store if the OS is an android or Apple app store in the case of iPhones.
+After the installation, they are ready to use.
 They do not have any link to the web browser so there are no compatibility issues.

 Benefits of Native App Development

-The main points of it are mentioned below.
+The main points it is mentioned below.